VirtuslabWorkshops/terraform-workshop/lab06/README.md

 ## Objectives

-- Infrastructure lifecyle managemet: Upgrade Kubernetes version and propagate change through environments
+- Infrastructure lifecycle management: Upgrade Kubernetes version and propagate change through environments
-- Organize infastructure
+- Organize infrastructure
 - Understand how terraform 'knows' which resources to use
 - Deploy application using terraform